BytewiseHK/ResearchAssitant_PDF2MD_ORBS_Unified-UpdatedForDeployment/DEPLOYMENT_RENDER_VERCEL.md

 python backend/mineru/main.py
 ```

+### If Render build fails on PyTorch wheels
+- Render may use a newer Python (e.g. 3.14).
+This repo pins `torch/torchvision/torchaudio` to versions that exist on PyPI for newer Python versions.
+- If you still hit wheel issues, set the Render service’s Python version to a supported version (e.g. 3.12/3.13) using Render’s `PYTHON_VERSION` setting.

 ### Required environment variables
 - **None for OpenRouter by default** (users enter keys per session)
 - **Optional**